ticket-tiger/ticket-management-system/README.md

 When a manager creates an employee, they will receive an email with a one-time password that expires in 7 days.
 On their first login to TMS, an employee will need to create a permanent one.

+## Technologies

+TMS was created using the MERN stack: MongoDB, ExpressJS, React, and Nodejs.

 ## Available Scripts

 In the project directory, you can run: